 Use Dramatic Wake Up

-If your baby refuses to fall asleep, it’s okay to leave the room for a full minute (time it on your watch), if this seems like too long, even 30 seconds is enough (count to 20) and come back with a dramatic wake up.
+If your baby refuses to fall asleep, it’s okay to leave the room for a full minute — time it on your watch.
+If this seems like too long, even 30 seconds is enough.
+Come back with a dramatic wake up.
 You want to impress upon him that you are getting him up because it’s time, rather than because he’s been fussing.

 If this happens, be sure to watch your baby for his sleepy cues, and try to get him down for his afternoon nap as soon as you start to see them, even if it’s earlier than normal.

 A disaster nap is a nap that is less than 45 minutes in length.
 These shortened naps are “disaster naps” because they are not a full sleep cycle.
 If you find that your baby is waking after only 20 or 30 minutes, you may be able to gently encourage her to go back to sleep with a small bit of reassurance.

 Remember, naps are different than nighttime sleep, in that they change as your baby grows.
 If you find that your baby is taking more disaster naps than normal, consider modifying her nap schedule to help her get enough daytime sleep.
 This may mean moving naptimes around a bit, making the morning nap a bit later, or the afternoon nap a bit earlier.
 For some babies — especially those between six and eight months — a quick 45-minute late afternoon, or third nap, may be necessary.

 Once you’ve started nap training, stick with it.
 Just like nighttime sleep, naps are something that your baby will gradually grow accustomed to.
 Remember to check his sleep environment and take into account other factors — such as turning off television for the hour before naps if you’re allowing screen time — to ensure that your baby has the best possible naptime environment.